Help! I haven’t received my tickets?

 Can I purchase my tickets at the gate?

 Yes you can.
-However buying your ticket online before you come to the show has many benefits including FREE travel with Transperth, you get to jump the queue when you get to the show and you automatically go into the draw to win an a prize (detail to be released).
+However buying your ticket online before you come to the show has many benefits including FREE travel with Transperth, you get to jump the queue when you get to the show and you automatically go into the draw to win an a prize.

 Can I return on another day?
 Do you have a Return Pass?

 For our 2020 event we have a Return Pass.
-If there is too much to see in one day and you would like to come back another day, you can purchase a Return Pass from the Show Office for only $10 each (cash only).
+If there is too much to see in one day and you would like to come back another day, you can purchase a Return Pass from the Box Office for only $10 each.

-Return passes must be purchased before you exit the venue and only 1 return pass per ticket holder (Adult/Concession) is permitted to be purchased.
+Return passes must be purchased before you exit the venue (until 5pm) and only 1 return pass per ticket holder (Adult/Concession) is permitted to be purchased.

 Is there somewhere I can store my purchases during the day and collect later?